avaneesh-1947/new_career_path/frontend/README.md

-# Career Guidance Platform - Frontend
+# Fyndor - Frontend

-A modern, responsive frontend application built with Next.js 14 for the Career Guidance Platform.
+A modern, responsive frontend application built with Next.js 14 for Fyndor.

 ## 🚀 Features